syncfusion-content/wpf-docs/wpf/Circular-ProgressBar/Getting-Started.md

 ## Theme

-circular progressbar supports various built-in themes.
-Refer to the below links to apply themes for the circular progressbar,
+circular ProgressBar supports various built-in themes.
+Refer to the below links to apply themes for the circular ProgressBar,

   * [Apply theme using SfSkinManager](https://help.syncfusion.com/wpf/themes/skin-manager)